The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Physicists of the ninetheenth century however, right before (and also after) the time Planck's hypothesis was formulated, had a general awareness of the fact that classical mechanics offered no understanding or explanation of the nature of the presumed ``smallest parts''; even Boltzmann's kinetic theory of gases was diputed as it required atoms to exist.
+Physicists of the ninetheenth century however, right before (and also after) Planck's ``quantum-hypothesis'', apparently were aware of the fact that classical mechanics offered no understanding or explanation of the nature of the presumed ``smallest parts''; even Boltzmann's kinetic theory of gases was criticized because it required atoms to exist.
 The nature of ``particles'' was simply an unexplored area.
-But if the known concepts of mechanics did not offer a solution to the particle problem, why should it then be a big surprise if it turns out that the old concepts were indeed insufficient?
-They were known to be insufficient at all times.
+But if the known concepts of mechanics did not offer a solution to the particle problem, why should it then be a big surprise if it turns out that the old concepts were indeed incomplete and insufficient?
+They were known to be incomplete and insufficient at all times.

-Hence there never was an ontological commitment of classical analytical mechanics to point particles.
-Physicists mostly regarded the use of point particle merely as a calculatory method.
-But many textbooks on QM tell this differently.
-The general lamento about the ``difficulties'' with QM suggests that those difficulties were absent from classical physics, as if classical physics had been in the posession of some satisfactory theory of matter that unexpectedly failed to make the right predictions.
+Hence there never really was a general ontological commitment of classical analytical mechanics to point particles.
+Physicists mostly regarded the use of point particle merely as a method to simplify calculus.
+But many textbooks on QM tell this story differently.
+The general lamento about the ``difficulties'' with QM suggests that those difficulties were absent from classical physics, as if classical physics had been in the posession of some satisfactory theory of matter that unexpectedly failed to make the correct predictions.
 But, as Ralston sub-titled, ``there is no classical theory of matter''~\cite{Ralston}.
-Hence the alleged contradiction between classical and quantum mechanics not only misses the point, it is simply meaningless: it literally means to claim that an existing confirmed theory is in conflict with little more than a straw man, but mostly with our imagination about material points.
-The obvious thing to conclude would be: there are no point particles, there never were point particles and there will never be point particles.
-It's a chimera.
+Hence the alleged contradiction between classical and quantum mechanics misses the point: it is mostly meaningless.
+Taken serious, it would mean that an existing and experimetally confirmed theory, namely Schr\"odinger's wave mechanics, is in conflict with a theory of material points that actucally never existed.

-Some texts, specifically those adressing a non-expert readership, use the narrative of the classical point particle to underline the revolutionary new and unexpected content of quantum mechanics -- saying for instance that quantum theory requires that point particles are ``smeared out'' in space~\cite{Crossroads}.
-But the particle needs to be smeared out in the theory only if it was imagined to be point-like in the beginning.